benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 1. Make sure that you have installed MSYS2, as explained above.
 2. Copy the file "v.net.models" into the "scripts" subdirectory of your GRASS installation (you might need an admin password).
 3. Copy the file "v.net.models.bat" into the "bin" subdirectory of your GRASS installation.
+5. Copy the manual page "description.html" into the "docs" subdirectory of your GRASS installation, and rename it to "v.net.models.html".
+6. Also copy all ".png" files (they are the illustrations for the manual page) into "docs".

 For use via the QGIS Processing plug-in:
 1. Make sure that you have installed MSYS2, as explained above.
-2. Copy "v.net.models.txt" to QGIS subfolder "apps\qgis-ltr\python\plugins\processing\algs\grass7\description"
+2. Copy "v.net.models.txt" into QGIS subfolder "apps\qgis-ltr\python\plugins\processing\algs\grass7\description"
-3. Copy "v.net.models.bat" to QGIS subfolder "apps\grass\grass78\bin"
+3. Copy "v.net.models.bat" into QGIS subfolder "apps\grass\grass78\bin"
-4. Copy "v.net.models" (no file extension!) to QGIS subfolder "apps\grass\grass78\scripts"
+4. Copy "v.net.models" (no file extension!) into QGIS subfolder "apps\grass\grass78\scripts"
+5. Copy the manual page "description.html" into QGIS subfolder "apps\grass\grass78\docs", and rename it to "v.net.models.html".
+6. Also copy all ".png" files (they are the illustrations for the manual page) into "apps\grass\grass78\docs".
-5. Quit and restart QGIS using the "QGIS Desktop with GRASS 7"(!) launcher.
+7. Quit and restart QGIS using the "QGIS Desktop with GRASS 7"(!) launcher.

 # Notes and caveats